scott-whitworth/Didymos-optimization/README.md

 2. To Run:
     1. Open command prompt in the VScode terminal.
-    2. Navigate to the Genetic_Algorithm folder (input and enter "cd Cuda" then "cd Genetic_Algorithm").
+    2. Navigate to the Optimization folder (input and enter "cd Cuda" then "cd Optimization").
     3. Type the .exe file name from above (don't forget to add .exe) and enter
     4. The program will begin and should show the following in order on the terminal;
        1. Outputs the GPU device name and intial values read from genetic.config that is in Config_Constants folder.